Ergodicity of partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds: Abstract

 \section{Abstract}

 We study conservative partially hyperbolic diffeomorphisms in hyperbolic 3-manifolds.
 We show that they are always accessible and deduce as a result that every conservative $C^{1+}$ partially hyperbolic in a hyperbolic 3-manifold must be ergodic, giving an affirmative answer to a conjecture of Hertz-Hertz-Ures in the context of hyperbolic 3-manifolds.
-Some of the intermediary steps are also done for general partially hyperbolic diffeomorphisms homotopic to the identity.
+We also get some results for general partially hyperbolic diffeomorphisms homotopic to the identity and in some isotopy classes on Seifert manifolds.

 {\bf Keywords: } Partial hyperbolicity, 3-manifold topology, foliations, ergodicity, accessibility.